Will I experience pain in labor?

 Information on this topic can be obtained from many places, which include the following:

-- Your midwife, obstetrician or family practice physician.
+- Your midwife, obstetrician or family practice physician

-- Overlake’s childbirth classes.
+- Overlake’s childbirth classes

 What choices are available for labor pain relief?

-Intravenous (IV) pain medication:
+Intravenous (IV) Pain Medication

 IV medications can assist in the management of labor discomfort.
 Stadol and Nubain are commonly used medications.
-They are given intravenously and usually only achieve partial pain relief, but this is often sufficient for you to tolerate the labor process.
+They are given intravenously and usually only achieve partial pain relief, which is often sufficient for you to tolerate the labor process.
 These medications can make both mother and infant somewhat sleepy.
 This is why your healthcare provider will usually prescribe these medications only in the early stages of labor, and will limit the total amount you receive.